 1973 - A constitution providing for a parliamentary system of government is adopted.

-December 1, 1988 - Benazir Bhutto is elected as the first female prime minister of Pakistan and of any Muslim nation.
+December 1, 1988 - Benazir Bhutto, the daughter of Bhutto, is elected as the first female prime minister of Pakistan and the first woman to lead a modern Muslim nation.

 1991 - Legislation is passed making Islamic law the law of the land.

 October 12, 1999 - Army chief Pervez Musharraf takes power, overthrowing Sharif.
 Sharif had fired Musharraf after the army’s failed invasion in Kashmir.
 Bhutto, who is facing possible arrest on corruption charges, goes into self-imposed exile.